degregor69/pizza-lovers-dash-app/README.md

 ## Production mode
-You can see the app [here](https://pizza-lovers-thp.herokuapp.com/index)
+You can see the app [here](https://pizza-lovers-thp.herokuapp.com/index) It may take some time to charge.
+Please be patient :)

 ## Installation
 To run the app, you need to install the following libraries, with conda install or pip install.